aritrac/WebDeveloper/ReadMe.md

 _The Section10_JSFunctions contains JS functions examples which portray the usage of functions and how to use arguments with it_
-_also it contains exercises to show use of return keyword, calculating factorial and making snake case from kebab case_
+_also it contains exercises to show use of return keyword, calculating factorial and making snake case from kebab case_ _we also work on higher order functions usages and JS scopes via different examples_

 ####Exercises
 ***